 The Government of Thailand has outlined a clear and consistent role for natural gas in the current and future energy mix as a cornerstone of the country’s energy ambitions to establish itself as a regional LNG hub.
-Natural gas is central to the development of national policies covering energy security, economic development and reducing greenhouse gas (GHG) emissions by 20-25% by 2030 from 2009 levels, in line with Paris Agreement commitments.
+Natural gas is central to the development of national policies covering energy security, economic development and reducing greenhouse gas (GHG) emissions.

-In 2020, 43% of Thailand’s primary energy came from natural gas – 70% of which came from domestic offshore production and the rest imported by pipeline from Myanmar, and as LNG from Qatar, Russia, Indonesia, Peru and Nigeria.
-Oil accounted for 37% and coal 14% with renewables not measured due to incomplete data.
-Natural gas generated 58% of Thailand’s electricity in 2020 with renewables contributing 10%.
+In 2020, 43% of Thailand’s primary energy came from natural gas – historically the majority of Thailand’s gas supply has come from domestic offshore production or via pipeline from Myanmar but as domestic resources decline it’s increasingly relying on imports from Qatar, Indonesia, Peru and Nigeria.
+Oil accounted for 37% of the energy mix and coal 14%, with renewables not measured due to incomplete data.
+Natural gas generated more than 64% of Thailand’s electricity in 2020 with renewables contributing more than 14%.

-The Alternative Energy Development Plan aims to increase the use of renewables in the primary energy mix to 30% by 2037 from a low base today.
-The plan focuses on using renewables for power generation, heat generation and biofuel production.
-It sets targets for developing community power plants at 1,933 MW, biomass power plants at 600 MW, biogas power plants at 183 MW, wastewater power plants at 600 MW and hybrid energy sources from solar-biomass-biogas at 550 MW.
+Thailand’s existing Alternative Energy Development Plan had outlined aims to increase the use of renewables in the primary energy mix to 30% by 2037 from its current low base.
+The plan focused on using renewables for power generation, heat generation and biofuel production.
+It set targets for developing community power plants at 1,933 MW, biomass power plants at 600 MW, biogas power plants at 183 MW, wastewater power plants at 600 MW and hybrid energy sources from solar-biomass-biogas at 550 MW.

 The plan develops and promotes the use of solar greenhouses, solar-powered fish farm management systems, fast-growing trees for biomass production, and increases the use of wastewater to produce biogas for heat and electricity generation.